The Hellish Unzen Jigoku Hot Springs, Kyushu, Japan

 Despite its turbulent history, Mount Fugen is quiet today and has become a popular hiking destination.
 I expected to see smoke plumes arising from the summit, but I wouldn’t get that lucky until later in the trip at Aso-Kuju National Park and Kagoshima.
 What made this hike special, though, was our first encounter with rime ice, which coated bushes and tree branches with a soft, white, solid powder.
 The higher we hiked, the thicker and denser it became, turning the landscape into a crystal wonderland.

 We followed a loop-path to the summit (at 1,359 meters or 4,450 feet).
 On the return trip, we hooked over to Mt.
 Kunimi via a very steep trail - worth it for the views of the sea and Amakusa archipelago islands.
-There is a also a small shrine and memorial to the nearly 15,000 Shimabara residents killed in a mega-tsunami in 1792.
+There is also a small shrine and memorial to the nearly 15,000 Shimabara residents killed in a mega-tsunami in 1792.
 The total hike was just 5 miles, but took us nearly 5 hours as we stopped often to take photos and read information kiosks describing plants and geological features unique to the area.
 Total ascent was just over 2,000 feet and we had the trail almost entirely to ourselves!

 Click any photo for a larger slideshow…